bengusuozcan/nationalparks_v1/README.md

 2) activities: CSV file that only 2 columns are needed for the package:

 ## Installation

-This package is currently released only on testpy.pi.
-Please use following command to install:
+Install from pypi via the following command:
-!pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple nationalparks_v1
+!pip install nationalparks_v1

+Make sure that you import the package via the following command: import nationalparks_v1 from nationalparks_v1

 Dependencies: This package leverages poetry to install the dependencies which are as follows: